-Welcome back to all the children in Swan Class, I hope you all had a wonderful Christmas holiday.
+Welcome back to all the children in Swan Class, I hope you all had a wonderful holiday.
 We have a busy and challenging term ahead so I thought it would be useful to give you some more information.

 Our main topic is a study of North America.
 This involves learning about the human and physical geography of the country, including weather, settlements and landmarks.